4 Most Common Chinese Radicals to Know | That’s Mandarin

-In this article, we will take a look at some of the typical and most common Chinese radicals.
+In this article, we will take a look at some of the typical and most common Chinese radicals that are essential for learning Chinese characters and improving reading skills.

 Importance of Learning Chinese Radicals